Faculty Thesis Areas

 Stress and coping, health psychology, attribution theory.
 As a Personality psychologist, I am particularly interested in individual differences in the above domains — e.g., the person-related variables that lead one person to confront a stressor and another to avoid it.
 Currently, I am using a recently published measure (Amirkhan, 2012) to identify those most likely to develop stress-related disorders in high-risk groups.

-I am broadly interested in psychological well-being of elders.
-Particularly, I am interested in the effects of a multifactorial fall prevention program on the physical, cognitive, and overall psychological well-being of elders.
+I am broadly interested in psychological well-being of older adults.
+My research focuses on the identification of psychological and physical risk factors associated with falls and the effectiveness of a fall prevention program on the physical, cognitive, and overall psychological well-being of elders.

 My research examines the organization of childhood and family life in communities that do not have a long history of participation of schooling.
 In particular I examine some of the ways that families organize teaching and learning in everyday family and community life and some of the strengths associated with these forms of learning.
 My work has centered on families that have historical roots in the Americas (Mexico and Central America in particular) as well as in immigrant families.